Using SSH in Visual Studio Code (VS Code) to Connect to HiPerGator¶

 - Select

-file). - If this is the first time you're connecting to the server, you'll be prompted to confirm the server's fingerprint.
-Select "Yes" to continue.
+hpgfrom the list of hosts (the name you specified in the "Host" section of yourssh_configfile). - If this is the first time you're connecting to the server, you'll be prompted to confirm the server's fingerprint.
+Select Yes to continue.

 - If prompted, enter your SSH key passphrase.

-- You will need to select the "Details" button in the bottom right.
-This will let you authenticate with Duo.
+- You will need to select the Details button in the bottom right.
+This will let you authenticate with Duo using the terminal prompt.

 - Visual Studio Code will connect to the remote server via SSH and open a new window in which you can edit files and run commands on the server.